Hybrid dynamical systems modeling of power systems: Applications in power systems

 \subsection{State and parameter estimation}

-Given the inherent variability and uncertainty in renewable energy sources, meaningful modeling of HDS requires precise identification of state parameters.
-The study in \cite{hiskens2000Identifiability} is the first to explore this concept in the context of the hybrid nature of power systems.
-The author presents a comprehensive theoretical framework for understanding and analyzing the identifiability of hybrid systems.
-Here, \textit{identifiability} refers to the ability to uniquely determine the model parameters based on the observable outputs.
-The paper examines the conditions under which the model parameter estimation process might fail, depending on whether the model is locally identifiable.
-The author concludes that parameter identifiability is contingent upon the linear independence of the corresponding trajectory sensitivities of those parameters.
+Given the inherent variability and uncertainty in renewable energy sources, meaningful modeling of HDS requires precise identification of state and model parameters.
+The study in \cite{hiskens2000Identifiability} is the first to examine this problem in the hybrid power-system setting, providing a theoretical framework for analyzing when parameters can be uniquely recovered.
+The paper characterizes conditions under which estimation may fail and shows that recoverability depends on the linear independence of the associated trajectory sensitivities

-Ref. \cite{thomas2003moving} presents one of the earliest applications of moving horizon estimation for fault detection in hybrid systems, using a steam generator as a benchmark.
-The system is modeled using the MLD framework, which captures both continuous dynamics and discrete switching behaviors such as sensor activation logic.
-The fault detection task is cast as a moving horizon estimation problem, where a cost function is optimized over a finite horizon to minimize deviations between predicted and measured sensor outputs, while enforcing consistency with the system’s evolution.
-To manage complexity, the following procedure is applied: \begin{enumerate}[nosep] \item Divide sensors into subsets. \item Solve each estimation problem as a mixed-integer quadratic program. \item Compute residuals between estimated and measured outputs. \item Identify faults when deviations become significant. \end{enumerate} This method demonstrates the viability of real-time sensor fault detection using hybrid systems formalism as the base model.
+Hybrid estimation methods have since evolved along two main directions.
+The first involves optimization-based estimators formulated on hybrid models.
+An early example is the moving-horizon approach in \cite{thomas2003moving}, which employs the MLD framework to model a steam generator, thus enabling sensor fault detection.
+The estimator enforces consistency with both continuous dynamics and discrete sensor logic while minimizing output mismatch over a finite horizon.
+To manage computational burden, the authors divide sensors into subsets, solve each subset as a mixed-integer quadratic program, and detect faults using residual thresholds.
+This demonstrates the feasibility of real-time hybrid-model-based estimation, while highlighting trade-offs between computational effort, estimator horizon, and observability.

-An interesting model of a hydraulic wind power transfer system is addressed in \cite{windpower}, where the challenge lies in capturing its strong nonlinearities caused by actuator hysteresis and external disturbances.
-To tackle this, PWA system identification is applied, as a single linear model is insufficient for representing the system’s behavior across different operating conditions.
-The study focuses on identifying system parameters and operating points to construct an efficient PWA model for improved state estimation and control.
-The case study demonstrates how hydraulic pumps transfer wind-generated energy to drive electric generators, validating the approach with over 91\% accuracy against experimental results.
+The second direction concerns identification of hybrid or piecewise models for systems exhibiting strong nonlinearities.
+A representative example is the hydraulic wind power transfer system in \cite{windpower}, where actuator hysteresis and operating-region variability render a single linear model inadequate.
+A PWA identification scheme is used to determine operating regions and parameters.
+The result shows improved state estimation with over 91\% consistency with experimental measurements.